Instagram Tips & Strategies

 • What time of day was it posted?

 • Is there a pattern?
-Do your best posts consistently go live on weekday evenings?
-Or perhaps Sunday mornings?
+Do your best posts consistently go live on weekday evenings or perhaps Sunday mornings?

 You can create a simple spreadsheet to track this data.
 List the post, publish date/time, likes, comments, and saves.
 Over time, you’ll start to see clear patterns emerge that either confirm or challenge what your "Most Active Times" chart said.
 Sometimes people are scrolling but not actively engaging, so finding these engagement hotspots is powerful.